kgroveshok/z80-homebrew/WORD-LIST.md

  WAITK ( -- w )      wait for keypress TOS is key press | DONE

+ ACCEPT ( -- w )    Prompt for text input and push pointer to string | DONE

  < ( u1 u2 -- f ) True if u1 is less than u2 | DONE